yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 After a lot of time spent experimenting, [Rodrigo](https://github.com/ReinUsesLisp) [reduced the size of Vulkan’s command pool](https://github.com/yuzu-emu/yuzu/pull/5989), from 4096 to just 4.
 This makes the driver assign less memory for command buffers, saving a considerable amount of system RAM.

-For example, in `Pokèmon Sword and Shield`, Vulkan’s use of system RAM goes from 707MB, to just 2MB.
+For example, in `Pokémon Sword and Shield`, Vulkan’s use of system RAM goes from 707MB, to just 2MB.

 To end the day, [Rodrigo](https://github.com/ReinUsesLisp) fixed a regression introduced by the `Buffer Cache Rewrite`.
 Some games benefit from skipping the cache, but others lose performance. `Animal Crossing: New Horizons` was an example severely affected in Vulkan.